 The dean's office and HR Compensation will review the job description and position and determine if duties and responsibilities align with selected payroll title and employment classification.
 The average review time is two weeks, but may be longer depending on the position complexity.

-4. Post the position
+4. Review layoff list or post the position

 5. Form a search committee and draft interview questions